 The proposed development does not fall into a class of development set out in Schedule 5, Part 1 and therefore an EIA is not mandatory.
 Classes of development from Schedule 5, Part 2 which can be considered to be somewhat related to the proposed development and the subject site are as follows:

-- 10(b)(iv) Urban development which would involve an area greater than 2 hectares in the case of a business district, 10 hectares in the case of other parts of a built-up area and 20 hectares elsewhere. - 10(dd) All private roads which would exceed 2000 metres in length. - 15: 'Any project listed in this Part which does not exceed a quantity, area or other limit specified in this Part in respect of the relevant class of development but which would be likely to have significant effects on the environment, having regard to the criteria set out in Schedule 7.'
+- 10(b)(iv) Urban development which would involve an area greater than 2 hectares in the case of a business district, 10 hectares in the case of other parts of a built-up area and 20 hectares elsewhere. - 15: 'Any project listed in this Part which does not exceed a quantity, area or other limit specified in this Part in respect of the relevant class of development but which would be likely to have significant effects on the environment, having regard to the criteria set out in Schedule 7.'

-The proposed development does not fall within the scope of Class 10(b)(iv) as the total site area of proposed development is lower than the thresholds specified in the class.
+Class 10(b)(iv) is not applicable as the proposed development footprint does not exceed the thresholds specified in the class.